Revisiting Ozzy Osbourne’s Controversial Second Solo LP, ‘Diary of a Madman’

-On Nov.
-7. 1981, Ozzy Osbourne's second album, Diary of a Madman, arrived in record stores, giving the former Black Sabbath singer's burgeoning solo fan base another masterful metallic showcase for his much-loved vocal talents, as well as those of his mercurial six-string phenom, Randy Rhoads.
+Ozzy Osbourne's second album, Diary of a Madman, arrived on Nov.
+7, 1981 as another masterful metallic showcase for the former Black Sabbath singer – and for his mercurial six-string phenom, Randy Rhoads.

-Together, this dynamic duo was rewriting the rules of commercial heavy metal at the dawn of the '80s, and the future looked so bright, it helped obfuscate the strange events surrounding the creation of his sophomore album -- beginning with the question of who exactly played on the record?
+Together, this dynamic duo was rewriting the rules of commercial heavy metal at the dawn of the '80s, and the future looked so bright, it helped obfuscate the strange events surrounding the creation of his sophomore album – beginning with the question of who exactly played on it.

 Not even this kind of lingering uncertainty can explain why Osbourne, Rhoads, Daisley and Kerslake were ordered to get to work on their second album only three months after their first's release in Europe, and even before Blizzard had been given a U.S. street date.
 But get to work they did, once again at Ridge Farm studios with producer Max Norman, where the well-oiled quartet "just clicked," as Kerslake told author Garry Sharpe-Young in his unofficial biography of the Osbourne band.
 "With Diary of a Madman ... we matched and progressed from what we had done before and took it to a whole new level," he recalled.
 "Those songs just flowed."